-- Book a new Online Wedding with me and pay with Paypal.
+- Book a new Online Wedding with me and pay as normal.

 - Fill out the participation form and initial survey and submit it.

-- I will refund $25 of your wedding fee to the Paypal account used to book your wedding.
+- Once your blog post has been published, I will refund $25 of your wedding fee to the account used to book your wedding.